Shawnee Mission, Kansas

 Shawnee Mission /ʃɔːniˈmɪʃən/ is a region of northern Johnson County, Kansas, part of the Kansas City metropolitan area in the United States.
-Since August 1, 1960, the United States Postal Service has used the name to denote a large postal coverage area (ZIP Codes 662xx) at the northeastern tip of Johnson County.
-It contains numerous towns, and the name was created to structure management of the post offices located therein.
-Effectively, these towns' post offices are subsidiaries of the Shawnee Mission Main Post Office in Mission, Kansas.
-Properly, a mailing address may indicate the delivery "place" as either Shawnee Mission, or the actual town name, and be treated the same.
+Since August 1, 1960, the United States Postal Service has used the name to denote a postal coverage area (ZIP Codes 662xx) at the northeastern tip of Johnson County.
+It contains numerous municipalities, and the name was created to structure management of the post offices located therein.
+These post office branches are administered by the postmaster of the main Shawnee Mission Post Office in Mission, Kansas.
+A mailing address within Shawnee Mission may be indicated with the "city" place as either Shawnee Mission, or the actual city name, and be treated the same.

 The following towns are included in the postal area known as Shawnee Mission: